Meet Our Faculty

 Jeremy Francisco, Conductor holds a bachelor’s degree in Music Education from Southern Adventist University, Master of Music in Orchestral Conducting from Belmont University (Nashville, TN), and has done graduate work in Choral Conducting from the University of Northern Colorado.
 For the past several years Mr. Francisco has served as a frequent clinician at music festivals in Nashville, Boston, New York City and throughout Oklahoma and Colorado.
 Mr. Francisco has been Music Director of Chamber Music Weekend since its beginning twenty years ago, and has served as the founding Music Director of the Cumberland Youth Ensemble and Madison Vocal Ensemble, in Nashville, TN.
 Mr. Francisco’s performing ensembles have toured Jamaica, Canada, Mexico, Germany and throughout the United States.

 Tim Browning, Violinist, came up through the prestigious programs of the Houston Boychoir and the High School for the Performing and Visual Arts in Houston.
 His college-level training includes both instrumental and choral ensemble directing as well as private instruction in violin, viola, piano, and voice, all in a wide rage of styles and genres.
 His performing experience includes orchestra in the Kennedy Center, as well as singing with the Houston Symphony Chorus.
-Since 2005 he has maintained a busy private studio in Houston, and also founded the Art of Sound Music School.
-He is director of contemporary worship at Kinsmen Lutheran Church, and also director of "Men of the Houston Boychoir", a performing group of HBC alumni.
+For twelve years, he maintained a busy private studio in Houston, and also founded the Art of Sound Music School.
+He now teaches music at Fletcher Academy in North Carolina.

 Suzanne Sims, Cellist, is a native of Atlanta, GA and has played cello since the fourth grade.
 While growing up in Atlanta, she played in numerous orchestras, All-State Festivals, and attended the GA Governor's Honors Program.
 Ms. Sims holds a Bachelor of Music in performance from the University of Tennessee at Chattanooga.
 She has a private studio and is in demand as a cellist in many area groups, performing regularly with the Chattanooga Symphony Orchestra.
 She and her husband Paul live in historic St. Elmo with their five children.